wearefrank/frank-runner/README.md

       |--restart.sh
 ```

-The build.xml files in the modules foldders need to have to following content (see
+The build.xml files for the modules need to have to following content (see
 section [Installation](#installation) for the content of the build.xml that
 should be added to the root of the project) (you can rename target restart to
 restart-&lt;projectname&gt;-&lt;modulename&gt; to have better overview on the